 When you wake up, the egg should still be at the temperature that you left it.
 The meat should be in the 160's.
 Leave it alone.
 Be a good boy or girl and don't open the egg until the meat hits 200 and it's time to eat.
 That means don't open it even once.
 You can impress the women with your ability to hold back.

 The meat will hit a plateau at anywhere from 160 to 180 degrees.
-It will stay in this range for a very long time while all the fat renders and collagen in the meat is converted to gelatin.
+It will stay in this range for a very long time while all the fat renders, collagen in the meat is converted to gelatin, and evaporative cooling takes place.
 We hit the plateau in the night, so when we woke up the butt was slowly climbing.
 Once you get through the plateau, it should slowly climb to 200 degrees.
-If you do find yourself, or rather the meat, stuck in the plateau and dinner time fast approaching, go ahead and heat the egg up to 275 to 300 degrees to get it going again.
+If you do find yourself, or rather the meat, stuck in the plateau and dinner time fast approaching, go ahead and heat the egg up to 300 or even 350 degrees to get it going again.
 But regardless of how he gets there, when Mr. Polder says 200 degrees, open the egg, impress the women, take photographs, shake hands, pop the cork on the champagne, and take the butt indoors and cover with foil until it's showtime.
 If the butt gets done before you are really ready, you can wrap it in a couple layers of foil and then wrap it in towels.
 Place this in a cooler and you should be able to safely keep your butt warm for five or more hours.

 Part IV - Pulling The Pork

 You can support this website by shopping at The Naked Whiz Website Store and Amazon.com